Credentials Should Live Outside the LMS

-A course shell has a short life.
+A course shell has a short life (12-14 weeks usually).
 It opens, runs, closes, gets copied forward, and eventually disappears.
-Platforms change too.
-Contracts end.
-Institutions migrate.
-Authentication systems get replaced.
-Students graduate and lose access to the accounts they used every day.
+Platforms change, contracts end, and institutions often run multiple LMSes.
+Authentication systems get replaced and most importantly: students graduate and lose access to the accounts they used every day.

 A credential has a different job.
-A student may need to share it years later, with an employer, a licensing body, another school, or a public profile that has nothing to do with the old LMS.
+A student may need to share it years later, with an employer, a licensing body, another school, or a public profile that has nothing to do with their LMS from a decade ago.

-If a badge only works while the old course shell exists, or while the learner can still sign into the LMS account that first issued it, it is not durable.
-It is closer to a record trapped in a tool.
+If a badge only works while the old course shell exists, or while the learner can still sign into the LMS account that first issued it, it is not a durable object: it’s just an RFP checkbox for an LMS.

-The LMS is a good place to observe learning activity.
-It can start issuance.
-It can supply roster data, course context, assessment signals, and the administrative workflows institutions already trust.
-Once something becomes a credential, though, it needs a home that can preserve it, verify it, export it, and give the learner some control.
+The LMS is a good place to observe learning activity and is often the right place to start issuance.
+The LMS can supply roster data, course context, assessment signals, and the administrative workflows institutions already trust.
+But once the rules are passed and it becomes a credential, it needs a home that can preserve it, verify it, export it, and provide the learner some (durable) control.

 A few years ago, building the credential layer outside the LMS was harder to defend.
-The standards were still moving.
-Wallet support was immature.
-Verifiable credentials felt more like standards work than campus software.
+The standards continued changing and wallet support was immature.
+Verifiable credentials felt more like standards work than usable campus software.

-That has changed.
-Open Badges 3.0 exists.
-The Verifiable Credentials 2.0 family exists.
-OpenID4VP and OpenID4VCI give issuers, holders, and verifiers a more concrete way to exchange credentials.
-We are not waiting for the basic pieces anymore.
+Now Open Badges 3.0 and the Verifiable Credentials 2.0 family exists.
+OpenID4VP and OpenID4VCI give issuers, holders, and verifiers a more definitive way to exchange credentials.

-That is where CredTrail fits.
-We are building it as an API-first, open-source credential service, not a closed badge tab tucked inside one platform.
+CredTrail fits in as an API-first, open-source credential service, not an LMS RFP checkbox.
 The public code is here: github.com/LongsightGroup/credtrail-app.

 CredTrail keeps the badge page, verification route, and export options tied to the same public credential record.